VPDC

 Vaccine Recommendations

-Adults ages 50 and older should get the Shingrix vaccine.
+Adults ages 50 and older should get the SHINGRIX vaccine.
 The risk of developing severe complications from shingles increases with age.

 Adults ages 19 years and older who are immunocompromised (have weakened immune systems) should also get vaccinated against shingles.

-You should get Shingrix even if you:
+You should get SHINGRIX even if you:

 • had shingles in the past